givelively/gl_exception_notifier/README.md

 This is GiveLively's exception notification wrapper.
 The goal of this gem is to provide the charity api with a clean set of exception and logging apis regardless of what exception client is used under the hood.

-Currently we use [sentry-raven](https://www.rubydoc.info/gems/sentry-raven/2.7.3), which is now in maintenance mode. it is recommended by Entry that we migrate from this deprecated sdk to the newer [sentry-ruby](https://docs.sentry.io/platforms/ruby/). `ExceptionNotifier` will isolate the main charity api app from this change.
+Currently we use [sentry-raven](https://www.rubydoc.info/gems/sentry-raven/2.7.3), which is now in maintenance mode. it is recommended by Sentry that we migrate from this deprecated sdk to the newer [sentry-ruby](https://docs.sentry.io/platforms/ruby/). `ExceptionNotifier` will isolate the main charity api app from this change.

 ## Usage

-Exception notifier supports the following method calls:
+`ExceptionNotifier` supports the following:

 **Record an Exception**